Racial discrimination in jury selection: United States

-In the United States, racial discrimination in jury selection has a long history.
-The practice has been prohibited by law, through a series of judicial decisions.
-Juries composed solely of one racial group are legal in the United States.
+In the United States, racial discrimination in jury selection has a long history, even though a series of judicial decisions has determined that such discrimination violates the rights of defendants.
 While the racial composition of juries is not dictated by law, racial discrimination in the selection of jurors (regardless of the jury's ultimate composition) is specifically prohibited.
 However, the phrases "all-white jury" or "all-black jury" can raise a host of expectations – among them, the expectation that deliberations may be less than fair.

 Current precedent and legal challenges

 Under the standard set forth by the United States Supreme Court in Strauder v.
 West Virginia and Batson v.
 Kentucky, the striking of a juror on account of race denies a defendant equal protection under the constitution.
 However the court held that a defendant is not entitled to a jury containing or lacking members of any particular race, and the striking of jurors for race-neutral reasons is permissible.
 This standard has been extended to civil trials in Edmonson v.
 Leesville Concrete Company and on the basis of gender in J.E.B. v.
 Alabama ex rel.
 T.B.